justinhunt/moodle-block_edmodo/README.txt

 These are explained below.
 They may be completed at this point, or at any time, by visiting the plugin settings page.

 --------------------------------------------------------------
-Configuring block EdmodoQuiz for Moodle
+Configuring block Edmodo for Moodle
 --------------------------------------------------------------

 Plugin Settings for Edmodo Block